Smrutthi/M1_Name/1_Requirements/README.md

 This project can be useful for digital circuit developers as well as for students for performing quick calculation
 ## How
 This project helps to perform the conversion calculation in order to reduce the users time
+# Requirement
+* Able to convert decimal to any other number system and binary to any other number system
+* Convert any positive data values